wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/5-explore-windows-powershell.md

 ## Using the command-line interface

-Commands provide Windows PowerShell�s main functionality.
-There are different types of commands, including cmdlets (pronounced �command-lets�), functions, and workflows.
+Commands provide Windows PowerShell's main functionality.
+There are different types of commands, including cmdlets (pronounced "command-lets"), functions, and workflows.
 These commands are building blocks, designed for piecing together and implementing complex and customized processes and procedures.
 Windows PowerShell provides a command-line interface (CLI) that you can use to enter cmdlets interactively.

 ## Using the GUI